vegaprotocol/documentation/docs/tutorials/community-created.md

 description: Guides and code created by the Vega community.
 ---

+Check out the list of guides and tools created by members of the Vega community.
+If you've created something that you want included on this list, raise an issue on the [documentation GitHub repo](https://github.com/vegaprotocol/documentation/issues/new), with links and a description of what you're submitting.

 ## Community-written guides
 ### Staking on Vega
 Guide to **[staking VEGA tokens for the first time ↗](https://www.commodum.io/blog/vega-staking-guide-gui/)**, including downloading and setting up the Vega Wallet desktop app, written by members of the Commodum validator team.